gramuah/pose-errors/README.md

    + **CASE II:** How to generate the reports for your own method using the PASCAL 3D+ dataset?

-       1) Create a subdirectory in the detections folder.
+       1) Create a subdirectory in the ''detections'' folder.
 Assign this directory the name of your new model.

        2) In this directory create a text file for each object category.
 These files must contain in each row the detections and pose estimations obtained by the model, following this format: